From Errors to Expectations

 What the selected number of qubits and base error rate means:

 This estimate is derived from a simplified noise model, the qubit count, circuit depth, and base error rate.
+Note that this is an approximate and simplified model (real quantum hardware noise is more complex and error mitigation and error correction techniques can be used to improve the effective error rate).

 1.00e-70.1000